palantir/atlasdb/docs/source/transactions/life_of_a_transaction.rst

 seen as a four step process.

 1. Start an AtlasDB transaction.
-2. Execute the user's transaction task (which has access to the transaction we started).
+2. Execute the user's transaction task within the transaction.
 3. Commit the transaction.
 4. Cleanup resources used by the transaction.